-Most of the time, challenges I tackle with Ruby solve code-related problems.
+Most of the time, the challenges I tackle with Ruby solve code-related problems.
 This includes things like web services, scripts, chatbots, etc., all of which are virtual in some way.
 Recently though, I decided to solve a puzzle in the real world.

 My son was trying to put together a wooden puzzle.
 It requires having four colors (blue, green, red, and yellow) each present on all four sides of a rectangle.
 These colors are on wooden cubes that can be rotated.
 So four cubes, each with six sides to rotate around.
 It turns out that this means there are a lot of possible combinations of these cubes, most of which won’t work.
-By my math, there are six sides that can face up (a “y
+By my math, six sides can face up (a “y

 ” axis), multiplied by four possible rotations around that axis (6 * 4 = 24